CGM through the eyes of a Dietitian

 For example, I found that rice and beans work great for me because I didn’t hit a post-meal spike, which means having my favorite foods actually optimized my performance.
-The reason we do not want a post-meal spike is because high post-meal spikes are linked to worsened glucose control over time, development of obesity, diabetes, and cardiovascular disease, and impaired exercise and cognitive performance.
+We do not want a post-meal spike because high post-meal spikes are linked to worsened glucose control over time, development of obesity, diabetes, cardiovascular disease, and impaired exercise and cognitive performance.
 When I ate these foods that did not cause spikes, I found that I felt more focus throughout the day and no slumps in the afternoon.

 Unsweetened dried mango, however, sent my blood sugar through the roof.
-Knowing that, I’d have the dried mango and a protein shake post-workout in order to maximize my recovery.
-Maximizing my recovery to me meant ingesting rapidly absorbed carbohydrates to refuel my muscle stores and protein to repair the muscles.
-If I was looking for a quick boost, I’d grab some fruit.
+Knowing that, I’d have the dried mango and a protein shake post-workout to maximize my recovery.
+Maximizing my recovery meant ingesting rapidly absorbed carbohydrates to refuel my muscle stores and protein to repair the muscles.
+If I were looking for a quick boost, I’d grab some fruit.
 If I was trying to maintain my energy throughout the day, I made sure to have a high-fiber snack like granola with Greek yogurt with berries.

 Once during my first month of the Levels experience did I feel my energy crash.
 After having a dried mango (regular fuel), I saw my glucose go up in real-time, only to come crashing down and resulting in a post-snack energy slump.
 This helped me be more aware of how “regular fuel” can sometimes lead to poor performance.